comunica/Article-SSWS2020-AMF/content/evaluation.md

 In line with what was shown in the [first TPF AMF experiments](cite:cites amf2015), the triple-based algorithm reduces query evaluation times in only 2 of the 20 queries.
 Our new BGP-based algorithms on the other hand reduce query evaluation times and outperforms the triple-based algorithm.
-Only for 5 of the 20 queries, evaluation times are worse.
+Only for 5 of the 20 queries, evaluation times are worse, which is caused by increased download times for large AMFs.
 Our combined BGP algorithm is slightly faster than the simple BGP algorithm.
 By using both the combined BGP-based and the triple-based algorithms, we can reduce evaluation times slightly further.

-MVS: L1, L3 and C3 Have to be mentioned.
-Why are they slower?
-Is it significant?
-What would be possible solutions?
-{:.todo}

 Based on these results, we can confirm that there is _no statistically significant difference_ between the evaluation times of the triple-based AMF algorithm, and not using AMF metadata at all (_p-value: 0.9318_).
 The simple and combined BGP algorithm are significantly faster than not using AMF metadata (_p-values: 0.0062, 0.0026_),